Meaning of the name Light from the South Moves: 56

 Level Medium

-The Kata Jion, Ji’in and Jitte have a strong relationship.
-In any case it seems that they are from the same school.
-Some suppose that Ji’in and Jitte are some versions of Jion.
-Some suppose that Itosu did create Ji’in and Jitte.
-On the other hand there is a theory which count all three Kata to the lineage of Tomari-te.
-The technique at the beginning and at the end reminds to greating ceremony of Chinese masters, but in fact it’s a real fighting technique.
-The traditional Jion is very similar to the Shotokan version, but ends far behind the point where it start.
-Some suppose that Jion is from the Shaolin monestry.
-The name Jion can be translated as the love and mercy of buddha.
-Doing Jion on the right way it shows majestics and mercy (maybe in the meaning of regret).
-The length of the Kata and the depth of the stances is a reason to suppose that it is an elementary Kata to learn basic techniques and to improve the power of the body.
-Probably it is, like Ji’in and Jitte, from the tiger style of Shaolin.
+The Kata Jion, Ji’in and Jitte show a very clear relationship.
+In any case, they appear to come from the same school.
+Some suspect that Ji’in and Jitte are simply versions of the Kata Jion.
+In fact, one could assume that Itosu developed the versions Ji’in and Jitte based on the Kata Jion.
+This contradicts this, as all three Kata are attributed to Tomari-te.
+The technique at the beginning and end of the Kata is reminiscent of the traditional greeting of Chinese masters, but is a real fighting technique.
+The traditional Jion is very similar to the Shotokan version, but ends well before the starting point.
+It is believed that Jion originated in a Shaolin temple.
+The name Jion is also translated as love and grace of the Buddha.
+When performed correctly, the Kata shows dignity and grace (here perhaps in the sense of regret).
+The length of the Kata and the depth of the stances suggest that it was an important Kata for learning basic techniques and physical strengthening.
+It, and thus also Ji’in and Jitte, probably originates from the Tiger style of Shaolin.

 Meaning of the name Ground of the temple Moves: 39